restatedev/documentation/docs/restate/restate_cloud.md

 ## Giving permission for your cluster to Invoke your Lambdas
 Managed service clusters by default assume a role in Restate's AWS account: `arn:aws:iam::663487780041:role/restate-dev`.
-However, allowing this role to invoke your Lambda via its resource policy is dangerous and not recommended, as this will allow *any* managed cluster to invoke your Lambda, not just yours!
+However, allowing this role to invoke your Lambda via its resource policy is dangerous and not recommended, as this will allow *any* Restate Cloud cluster to invoke your Lambda, not just yours!

 Instead, cross account Lambda access should be achieved with [Role Chaining](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html).
 First, set up a role on one your own AWS accounts that Restate will assume when calling your Lambda.
 This role needs